How to identify fake phone calls

 If you feel uneasy on a phone call with someone who claims to be from Amazon, please end the call and contact Customer Service through the Amazon app or website.

-If you receive a suspicious phone call from a scammer claiming to be from Amazon, be alert if they:
+If you receive a suspicious phone call from someone claiming to be from Amazon, be alert if they:

 • Ask you for payment over the phone or outside of the Amazon website.
 Examples can be performing bank transfers, e-mailing credit card details, or sharing gift card details.
 They might even offer you a refund you do not expect.